fankto/textSelector/CONTRIBUTING.md

 # Contributing to HandScript

-Thank you for your interest in contributing to HandScript!
+Thank you for your interest in contributing to textSelector!
 Before submitting changes, please ensure you read and agree to the Contributor License Agreement (CLA).

 ## How to Contribute:
 1. Fork the repository.